thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-### Data settings

-Widget data settings are for adding one or multiple data sources.
-A data source is a combination of [a data source type](/docs/{{docsPrefix}}user-guide/widgets/#widget-data-source-types), [an entity alias](/docs/{{docsPrefix}}user-guide/dashboards/#entity-aliases), [an optional filter](/docs/{{docsPrefix}}user-guide/dashboards/#entity-filters), and list of data keys (entity time series).
-Basically, the data source determines which entities (alias and filter) widget should use and what data keys to fetch for those entities.

 During widget creation, you can choose between **basic** and **advanced** functionality.
 Switching between modes is done in the top right corner of the widget creation window.

 **Basic functionality**

-Basic mode is suitable for a quick start when you are using a single data source type (entity alias or device) without additional conditions and filters.
+Basic functionality is suitable for a quick start when you are using a single data source type without additional conditions or filters.

-Basic mode contains time window settings, data source selection, and a basic set of widget appearance settings.
+It includes settings for the timewindow, datasource selection (entity alias or device), and a basic set of widget appearance settings.

 {% include images-gallery.html imageCollection="add-widget-basic-mode" %}

 **Advanced functionality**

-In the advanced mode, you can use multiple data sources (if supported by the widget) and apply filters.
-Additionally, the advanced functionality includes five tabs for more detailed widget configuration: Data, Appearance, Widget card, Actions and Mobile.
+In the advanced functionality, you can use multiple datasources (if supported by the widget), apply filters, and it includes five tabs for more detailed widget configuration: [Data](#data-settings), [Appearance](#appearance), Widget card, Actions and Mobile.

+Additionally, in the advanced functionality, there are additional datasource types available: Function, Entities count and Alarms count (these data types are not supported by all widgets).

 {% include images-gallery.html imageCollection="add-widget-advanced-mode" %}

+### Data settings

 #### Widget time window